Checklist - is bankruptcy right for you?

 Being declared bankrupt would mean any application you make for British citizenship or to bring dependants to this country would be likely to fail.

 - More about the impact of bankruptcy on your immigration status

 The main alternatives to bankruptcy are:

 - debt relief order: this may be appropriate if your debts total less than £20,000, you have less than £50 a month available to pay your creditors, , you are not a homeowner, and any belongings you own (apart from basic household goods and a vehicle worth less than £1,000) are not worth more than £1,000 in total

 - individual voluntary arrangement: this may be appropriate if you've got at least £100 you could put towards paying your debts each month and want to pay off your debts over a fixed period of time

 - administration order: this may be appropriate if the total of your unsecured debts is less than £5,000 and you've got a county court judgment for debt.

 - If you're sure you want to go bankrupt, find out how to apply for bankruptcy

-- If bankruptcy isn't for you, read how to sort out your debts
+- If bankruptcy isn't for you, find out how to get help with your debts

 - If you need more help